WellMama Staff and Volunteers

 Jessica started with WellMama as a client, needing postpartum anxiety support after the birth of her second daughter.
 She has 3 young kiddos that keep her really busy and invested in the community.
 She believes pregnancy, birth, infancy, and/or adoption are part of a uniquely formative time in life that has profound and long-lasting implications.

 Jessica began volunteering with WellMama, wanting to give back to an organization and with families who were there to support her when she needed.
-Her position expanded when she was hired as WellMama’s Volunteer Coordinator and now as Executive Director.
+Her position expanded when she was hired as WellMama’s Volunteer Coordinator and now as Program Director.
 She loves working closely with the wonderful group of WellMama volunteers who continuously provide such wonderful support for families in our area.

 Natalie has been a WellMama volunteer since September 2013.
 She started as a warm line volunteer and now helps to develop and facilitate training for new volunteers.
 Her first experiences with WellMama were as a support group attendee, following the birth of her first son.
 She was struck by the capacity of mothers to support one another through the highs and lows of new parenthood, and wanted to reciprocate the support she had received.
 Natalie is a psychotherapist in private practice.
 She specializes in helping women with the challenges of motherhood, including mood and anxiety disorders during pregnancy and the postpartum period.